 Consistency, clarity and continuity

 As leaders, I believe it’s incumbent upon us to lean into these reactions.
 Culture change starts with engagement and engagement starts with words and meaning.
-If you’re too loose with your terms and use a lot of synonyms, you’re essentially leaving it to your stakeholders to reconcile them.
+If you’re too loose with your terms and use a lot of data literacy synonyms, you’re essentially leaving it to your stakeholders to reconcile them.
 This can create unnecessary confusion and become a turnoff from the very start.
 So consistency matters.

 Context also matters.
 By that I mean picking an umbrella term that's wide enough, but also doesn't include everything under the sun.
 You should appeal to something that just makes sense, so people can make it personal by relating it to something they know.
 Finally, clarity and continuity of the terms we use are important for program identity and branding, so that we create ongoing resonance.
 Eventually, these terms become woven into the fabric of adjacent topics, like the interdependent areas of data governance and self-service enablement.

 So why am I a proponent of data literacy?